Our vision of keeping kindness at the heart of our care underpins the ethos of our entire organisation.

 Whilst our staff receive a variety of on-going training to ensure their skills remain up-to-date, it is their dedication to our residents which makes them truly special.

-Every team member is DBS checked (formerly CRB check) and trained to look after our residents’ needs.
+Every team member is either DBS checked - formerly a CRB check (applicable in England) or enhanced PVG check (applicable in Scotland) and trained to look after our residents’ needs.
 Where close nursing care or dementia care is required, qualified specialist teams provide expert support.

 Our dedication to care is highlighted in the feedback from our annual residents’ survey, which showed an overall resident satisfaction level of 96%.